-- Programs to assist incoming students, - Support services and resources that focus on student success, and - An opportunity for students to engage and network with peers, faculty, staff and the community.
+- An opportunity for students to engage and network with peers, faculty, staff and the community.

 Guided by Five Principles: Academic Support; Social and Emotional Support; Career Competency Development; Leadership Skills Development; Personal Growth and Development, the Intercultural Network leverages college and community resources to support students in achieving their academic goals.